-5. Tax.
+(5) Tax.
 The value of intangibles and goodwill can vary for its tax deductibility.
 Tax deductibility results in a higher value and in an interest-free tax liability of the same amount, and thus in a higher profit-split percentage.
 Typically, this information can be found with the PPA.
 In the case illustrated in Exhibit 4, neither intangibles nor goodwill are deductible for tax purposes.

-Benefits.
 On the other hand, the benefits of profit-split based on purchase accounting data are quite obvious:

-- 1. Data availability.
-Numerous data are available in the public domain and fully open to scrutiny. - 2.
-Data quality.
+- (1) Data availability.
+Numerous data are available in the public domain and fully open to scrutiny. - (2) Data quality.
 Data are calculated according to national and international accounting standards.
-Moreover, results of valuations are cross-checked relative to each other and against the 100% threshold of purchase consideration effectively paid.
-Finally, data are audited by CPAs.
+Moreover, results of valuations are cross-checked relative to each other and against the 100 percent threshold of purchase consideration effectively paid.
+Finally, data are audited by CPAs. - (3) Transaction-based.
+Data result from real market transactions on M&A markets where market conditions are more "perfect" than on licensing markets. - 18.
+See Paul Komiak, "Control Premiums: Evidence against market integration," in: 3 Journal of Business Valuation and Economic Loss Analysis (January 2010).

-- 3. Transaction-based.
-Data result from real market transactions on M&A markets, where market conditions are more "perfect" than on licensing markets.
-Prices paid are based on commonly accepted valuation multiples and on thorough due diligence. - 4.
-Established businesses.
-Businesses covered are fully established and reliably assessable.
-This compares to licensed businesses which are new and risky at the effective date of the license agreement, and often fail to succeed. - 5.
-Profits from long-term ownership.
+- Prices paid are based on bidding processes, commonly accepted valuation multiples and on thorough due diligence.

+- (4) Established businesses.

+Businesses covered

+are fully established and

+reliably assessable.
+This

+compares to licensed

+businesses which are new and

+risky at the effective date of

+the license agreement, and

+often fail to succeed.

+- (5) Profits from long-term ownership.
 Profitability is based on expected long-term, fully loaded profits to acquire and own the intangible.
-This is a more realistic concept than profit under a rather short-term license agreement. - 6.
-Integrated data.
+This is a more realistic concept than profits under a short-term lease agreement.

+- (6) Integrated data.
 Last but not least, the method is based on integrated data.
 Both price (value) of intangibles and profit-split relate to one and the same business.